Complex system: Key concepts

-Spontaneous order and self-organization

-When emergence describes the appearance of unplanned order, it is spontaneous order (in the social sciences) or self-organization (in physical sciences).
-Spontaneous order can be seen in herd behavior, whereby a group of individuals coordinates their actions without centralized planning.
-Self-organization can be seen in the global symmetry of certain crystals, for instance the apparent radial symmetry of snowflakes, which arises from purely local attractive and repulsive forces both between water molecules and their surrounding environment.

 Adaptation

 Complex adaptive systems are special cases of complex systems that are adaptive in that they have the capacity to change and learn from experience.
-Examples of complex adaptive systems include the stock market, social insect and ant colonies, the biosphere and the ecosystem, the brain and the immune system, the cell and the developing embryo, the cities, manufacturing businesses and any human social group-based endeavor in a cultural and social system such as political parties or communities.
+Examples of complex adaptive systems include the international trade markets, social insect and ant colonies, the biosphere and the ecosystem, the brain and the immune system, the cell and the developing embryo, cities, manufacturing businesses and any human social group-based endeavor in a cultural and social system such as political parties or communities.

+Decomposability

+A system is decomposable if the parts of the system (subsystems) are independent from each other, for example the model of a perfect gas consider the relations among molecules negligible.

+In a nearly decomposable system, the interactions between subsystems are weak but not negligible, this is often the case in social systems.
+Conceptually, a system is nearly decomposable if the variables composing it can be separated into classes and subclasses, if these variables are independent for many functions but affect each other, and if the whole system is greater than the parts.